pedrojmmorgado/RESTAPI/README.md

 # RESTAPI
-simple REST API for searching in all Github (BitBucket, GitLab) code.
+simple REST API for searching in all Github (and BitBucket, GitLab) code.